mesosphere/dcos-docs-site/pages/1.12/cli/command-reference/dcos-security/dcos-security-cluster/dcos-security-cluster-ca/dcos-security-cluster-ca-sign/index.md

 # Description

-The `dcos security cluster ca sign` command allows you to sign a CSR.
+The `dcos security cluster ca sign` command allows you to sign a Certificate Signing Request (CSR).

 # Usage